AMI-system/ami_setup/README.md

 * `_version.py`: Just contains the version number of the software as a string that can be imported as variable `__version__` into other Python scripts.
 * `ami-trap-raspi-cellular-config.py`: One-time configuration script.
 * `ami-trap-raspi-cellular.py`: Entrypoint for the cellular connectivity service.
-Should be run at start-up with root privileges.
+Should be run at start-up with root privileges if sending and receiving data is required regularly.
+* `ami-trap-raspi-cellular-send.py`: Alternative entrypoint for cellular connectivity.
+Run to send data once.
+* `ami-trap-raspi-cellular-sned_and_receive.py`: Alternative entrypoint for cellular connectivity.
+Run to send and receive data once.
 * `amitrap_cellular.py`: Collection of cellular connectivity routines for the Ami-System.
 * `amitrap.py`: A class for interacting with the Raspberry-Pi or Rock-Pi based Ami-System.
 * `python_periphery-2.4.1-py2.py3-none-any.whl`: Python package `python-periphery`, which is required.
 Downloaded from [here](https://pypi.org/project/python-periphery).